carmignanivittorio/cointracker/README.md

 # Database
 The schema can be found in Notion or in db/schema.png **Note**:
  - I have always used  bigint because unsure about using smaller types not knowing the data nature deeply.
-The same goes also for varchar that may be reduced.
+The same goes also for varchar, that may be reduced.
  - I have always used big serial as primary key for simplicity.
-With more time I would probably use something like this: https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c in order to have an id which:
+With more time, I would probably use something like this: https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c in order to have an id which:
    - has always the same length
    - depends on the sharding key
    - depends on time (so that the rows are ordered)
- - I did not added many available fields (from the API) for simplicity.
+ - I did not add many available fields (from the API) for simplicity.
- - Note that on purpose the there is no foreign key between the address in transactions_in_out and and the table wallet because it is certain that we are going to have some addresses that are in transactions but we do not care about.
+ - Note that, on purpose, there is no foreign key between the address in transactions_in_out and the table wallet; because it is certain that we are going to have some addresses that are in transactions that we do not care about.

 ## Improvements